YCChenVictor/blog-frontend/_posts/aesthetics_science/english/2022-11-19-(toefl)-reading.md

 Steps

 * Skim the passage and drop key point
-* Think why author wrote this passage and write down self inference
+* Think why author wrote this passage and write down self inference -> please summarize the paragraph first
 * Scan the options and eliminate the extreme answer

 For example,